5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 **`npci=0x2000`**/**`npci=0x3000`**|Disables PCI debugging related to `kIOPCIConfiguratorPFM64`.
 Alternatively, use `npci=0x3000` which also disables debugging of `gIOPCITunnelledKey`.
 Required when stuck at `PCI Start Configuration` as there are IRQ conflicts related to your PCI lanes. **Not needed if `Above4GDecoding` can be enabled in BIOS**
 **`-no_compat_check`**|Disables macOS compatibility check.
 For example, macOS 11.0 BigSur no longer supports iMac models introduced before 2014.
 Enabling this allows installing and booting macOS on otherwise unsupported SMBIOS.
 Downside: you can't install system updates if this is enabled.

-**NOTES**

-- Open the config.plist in a Plist Editor to find additional info
-- View Device Properties to check the included Framebuffer-Patches.
-Usually, 2 versions are included: one for using the iGPU for driving a Display and a 2nd one for using the iGPU for computational tasks only.
-- Depending on your hardware configuration (CPU, Mainboard, Peripherals) you may have to add additional SSDT Hotpatches, boot-args, DeviceProperties and/or Kexts – check before deployment!
-- Reference Dortania's OpenCore Install Guide for your CPU family if you are uncertain about certain settings
-- For enabling Linux support, you can follow this [guide](https://github.com/5T33Z0/OC-Little-Translated/tree/main/G_Linux).

-## Manual Update
+## Updating the config Templates manually
-Althogh these configs are included in OCAT now, they are maintained and updated by me, so the latest versions will always be present in my [**repo**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/F_Desktop_EFIs).
+Although these configs are included in OCAT now, they are maintained and updated by me, so the latest versions will always be present in my [**repo**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/F_Desktop_EFIs).

-To manually update the config plists, do the following:
+To manually update the config templates, do the following:

-- Download [**_BaseConfigs.zip**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/F_Desktop_EFIs/_BaseConfigs.zip?raw=true) and extract it
+- Download [**BaseConfigs.zip**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/F_Desktop_EFIs/BaseConfigs.zip?raw=true) and extract it
 - Copy the Files to the Database Folder inside of the **OCAuxiliaryTools** App:
-	- right-click the app and select "Show package contents"
+	- Right-click the app and select "Show package contents"
 	- browse to `/Contents/MacOS/Database/BaseConfigs/`
-	- paste the files
+	- Paste the files
-	- restart OCAT
+	- Restart OCAT

+**NOTE**: Although I tried to set up each config with the utmost precision in mind there might be errors in them.
+If you find one, please create an issue report and I will fix it and update the template.

 ## References
 - **OpenCore Auxiliary Tools**: https://github.com/ic005k/QtOpenCoreConfig